Where the Federal Contract Dollars Go

 Looking to Capture Federal Contract Awards?

 If your company has experience in the government market, a government-wide contract like the GSA Multiple Award Schedule (MAS) can help streamline the government sales process.
-A GSA MAS Contract can be used to sell to all federal agencies and, in some cases, state and local government.
+Specifically, A GSA MAS Contract can be used to sell to all federal agencies and, in some cases, state and local government.
 In fiscal year 2025, GSA MAS contractors reported more than $50 billion in sales.